An estimation procedure for the Hawkes process: The estimator

 \section{The estimator}

 In this section, we first discuss estimation of the approximating INAR($p$) process.
-Then we define our Hawkes estimator formally and collect some of its properties.
-Furthermore, we present results of a multivariate simulation study that support our approach.
+Then we define our Hawkes estimator formally and collect some of its properties. {We describe alternative estimation methods and compare them with our estimator.} Furthermore, we present results of a multivariate simulation study that support our approach.